arkajitmandal/SemiClassical-NAMD/README.md

 ```

 * Model : The right hand side of the first line, _tully2_, tells the code to look for tully2.py inside the folder "Model".
 If you name your model file as  modelName.py then you should write 'Model = modelName' (without the '.py' part).
-* Method : Written as, method.methodOption.
+* Method : Written as, method-methodOption.
 Select a quantum dynamics method.
 The available methods are :
   - **mfe** : Mean-Field Ehrenfest Approach.
 Kind of worst approach you can think of.
    - **pldm-focused** : Partial Linearized Density Matrix (PLDM) [1] with focused initial conditions.
 Should be similar to mfe.
 Maybe slightly better.
    - **pldm-sampled** : Partial Linearized Density Matrix (PLDM) [1] with sampled initial conditions or the original PLDM approach.
 Most of the time works well, sometimes does not.
 Very good if your potentials are Hermonic (like Spin-Boson systems)
    - **spinpldm-all**: The Spin-Mapping PLDM [2] approach with full sampling.
 Often better than PLDM.
 Reliable but slighly slow.
 If your initial electronic state is a pure state |i⟩⟨i| (you could start from a super position state, but you have to hack into this code to do that) use spinpldm-half to get the same result but much faster (by half).
    - **spinpldm-half**: The Spin-Mapping PLDM approach, but with our in-house approximation.
 Works perfectly if starting with an initial electronic state that is a pure state |i⟩⟨i| (you could start from a super position state, but you have to hack into this code to do that).
    - **spinpldm-focused**: The Spin-Mapping PLDM approach, approximated.
 Good for short-time calculation and to get a general trend for longer time.
-   - **sqc-square**: The Symmetric Quasi-Classical Approach [3], with square window.
+   - **sqc-square**: The Symmetric Quasi-Classical Approach, with square window [3].
 Better than MFE.
 Cannot use it for more than several electronic states.
-   - **sqc-triangle**: The Symmetric Quasi-Classical Approach [4], with triangle window.
+   - **sqc-triangle**: The Symmetric Quasi-Classical Approach, with triangle window [4].
 Better than sqc-square.
    - **zpesqc-triangle**: The zero-point energy corrected Symmetric Quasi-Classical Approach [5], with triangle window.
 As good as spin-PLDM or better.
    - **zpesqc-square**: The zero-point energy corrected Symmetric Quasi-Classical Approach [5], with square window.
 Slightly worse than zpesqc-triangle.